Skip to main content

 In English, we might call someone “the apple of my eye,” “my soulmate,” “my ride or die,” or “bae.”
 What about in other languages?
-On the occasion of Valentine’s Day here in the U.S., we asked our multilingual team members to share words used to describe one’s sweetheart (and record their voices pronouncing the words!).
+On the occasion of Valentine’s Day in the United States, we asked our Multilingual team members to share words used to describe one’s sweetheart in Arabic, Japanese, Korean, Spanish, and Turkish (and record their voices pronouncing the words!).

 Arabic